EPA122A/epa122a.github.io/site/introduction_index.md

 [`https://epa122a.github.io`](https://epa122a.github.io)

-Specific readings, videos, and/or podcasts, as well as academic references will be provided for each lecture and lab, and can be accessed through the course website.
+References to additional material will be provided for each lecture and lab.

 ## Acknowledgement